Wollffus/RedEM_PreBuild/README.md

 # Want some resources for your new server? https://digitalresources.tebex.io/
+# Want a discount on those resources??? https://discord.gg/zGVDppYxfk

 # Want to use TX Admin?
 open the Start.bat provided and remove +exec server.cfg than start the .bat